 I challenge you to change your attitude this year and implement my Top 5 tips for SURVIVING this festive season to prevent the silly season bulge.

-The holiday period provides plentiful opportunities to overeat and over-drink as special occasions are often centered around food.
+The holiday period provides plentiful opportunities to overeat and over-drink as special occasions are often centred around food.
 It’s not a reason to eat as much as you can (despite our competitiveness) or ‘get your money’s worth’ from parties and gatherings.
 We tend to have this ‘All or Nothing’ mentality, and we forget that you don’t actually need to eat and drink to extremes.
 For once it’s not a competition.
 Find a comfortable middle ground where you can still go out and have a great time but minimise the damage by going overboard.

 Make healthy choices when you can.
 The Festive Season Survival Guide gives you specific strategies to implement before you go out and while you’re out so you can enjoy yourself, it is Christmas after all.
 While aiming for some sort of balance, whatever that looks like for you!